bytemaster333/Hashirama/Hashirama/README.md

 2. Install the Operator.
 3.  **Start the Dashboard** automatically at `http://localhost:3000`.
 4. Start the Controller and stream logs to your terminal.

-> **⚠️ Developer Note (Apple Silicon Users):**
-> By default, this operator deploys a lightweight `nginx` placeholder image.
-This is a strategic workaround strictly for local testing on Apple Silicon (M1/M2/M3) chips due to current upstream compatibility issues.
->
-> **Please Note:** This project is fully architected for and compatible with standard open-source ecosystems (Ubuntu, Debian, Linux) and production cloud environments (AWS, GCP).
-For standard deployments, the operator natively supports the official `madara:latest` sequencer image without modification—simply update the `image` field in your CRD.

 ---